An open-source heuristic to reboot 2D nesting research: Solving the feasibility problem

 Algorithm \ref{alg:eval_sample} introduces how we evaluate a sample $(i, t)$.
 First, the CDE is queried to retrieve the set of items $C$ that would be colliding with item $i$ if it were moved to the position defined by transformation $t$.
 These prospective collisions are quantified, multiplied by the corresponding item-pair weight $w_{ic}$, and summed up to a total evaluation value $e$.
 These dynamic \textbf{item-pair weights} are the mechanism through which GLS modifies the evaluation function, thereby influencing the search process.

 All item-pair weights are initialized to 1 and every time Algorithm \ref{alg:iterate_weights} is called, each weight is updated by multiplying it by its corresponding factor $m$.
 If the pair of items is colliding, $m$ represents a linear mapping $\in \;\mathclose] \texttt{M}_l , \texttt{M}_u \mathclose]$ of the severity of their collision $e$ relative to the most severe collision $e_{\text{max}}$.
 Item pairs with more severe collisions will thus have their weight rise faster than those with less severe collisions.
 If a pair is not in collision, their weight is multiplied by $\texttt{M}_d$ ($<1$) and eventually decays back to 1 over time.
+Parameters $\texttt{M}_l$, $\texttt{M}_u$ and $\texttt{M}_d$ are defined in Table \ref{tab:params}.